bigchaindb/org/ROADMAP.md

 ## Goals for Coming Releases of BigchainDB Server

+Note: Each version of BigchainDB Server will be accompanied by a compatible version of the BigchainDB Python Driver.

 ### Version 0.8

 * Have the IPDB Testnet up and running for select third parties